 That record stood until Denis Potvin scored 24 points for the Islanders in 1981.
 Paul Coffey destroyed that record with his 37 points during the Edmonton Oilers’ run to the 1985 Stanley Cup.

 Two years later, Orr became the first player in NHL history to win the Hart Trophy in three straight seasons.
 He also became the first NHL player to win the Norris Trophy five straight years.
 This was the last of his three career Hart Trophies, but he won the Norris three more times.

-Islanders Leave Their Mark
+New York Islanders Leave Their Mark

 On May 5, 1981, the Islanders completed a four-game over the Rangers with a 5-2 win at Madison Square Garden.
 Mike Bossy picked up a pair of goals in the first period to set an all-time high.
-Between the regular season and playoffs, Bossy scored 81 goals, the most in an NHL season.
+Between the regular season and playoffs, he scored 81 goals, the most in an NHL season.
 He broke the previous record of 80 goals set by Reggie Leach of the Philadelphia Flyers during the 1975-76 regular season and playoffs.